johnson-robert3/Disturbance-Edge-Effects/README.md

    - [x] OM content

-- [ ] Is there a difference in S concentration between treatments at the 5m sampling points? (used a paired approach to test at the patch level)
+- [x] Is there a difference in S concentration between treatments at the 5m sampling points? (used a paired approach to test at the patch level)
+   - No

+- [ ] Is there a relationship between small burrow density and distance from the seagrass boundary?
+- [ ] Is there a relationship between burrow density and porewater sulfide?
+- [ ] Is burrow density related to sediment OM, DBD, or porosity?